bytecodealliance/component-docs/component-model/src/design/wit.md

 }
 ```

-> A flags type is logically equivalent to a record type where each field is of type `bool`, but it is represented more efficiently (as a bitfield) at the binary level.
+> ⓘ A `flags` type is logically equivalent to a record type where each field is of type `bool`, but it is represented more efficiently (as a bitfield) at the binary level.

 ### Type aliases